Reewr/promise-phantom/readme.md

 ## Usage

 The wrapper contains all the functions that PhantomJS and node-simple-phantom exports.
-In addition to this, it also contains some useful functions such as rendering a page to a PDF-binary string.
+In addition to this, it also contains some useful functions such as rendering a page to a PDF using buffers.

 Nearly all functions in this library returns promises.
 The only functions that does not return promises are functions that either check the status of a page or phantom object (whether they have been closed/exited or not) and the handler functions (such as onConsoleMessage).